 The biomarker NfL correlates with CTE, a brain disease responsible for fatal neurodegeneration in professional athletes.
 While there is no single test to detect CTE in the living, this biomarker allows researchers to definitively see brain trauma sooner and therefore predict the likelihood of CTE appearing later in life.

-At the recent 35th Congress of the European Committee for Treatment and Research in Multiple Sclerosis (ECTRIMS), more than 50 research papers were presented using biomarker research, including real-world data case from Johns Hopkins School of Medicine.
+At the recent 35th Congress of the European Committee for Treatment and Research in Multiple Sclerosis (ECTRIMS), more than 50 research papers were presented using biomarker research, including a real-world data case from Johns Hopkins School of Medicine.

 Read more: Deep tech, big data, and their impact on precision medicine